Tree & Shrub Seeds

 (10 seeds)

-9. ROSA RUGOSA
+9. ROSA RUBIGINOSA

 Large shocking pink single rose flowers, with petals like tissue paper, stand out like beacons against the deeply-veined, large bright green leaves ultimately giving way to fat, glossy orange hips that are just as attractive as the flowers.
 This is a fast-growing rose with a dense and bushy habit that makes it a good choice for a summer-flowering hedge with autumn interest.
 The extremely thorny stems make it a good deterrent barrier too. ...
 Learn More